django-commons/controls/README.md

     - [ ] Add the release workflow to pypi.org's package publishing (and test.pypi.org's package publishing).
       Example can be found [here][pypi-publishing]

+### Release a new version

 - [ ] Have the maintainer push a new tag and walk them through the release process
+    - Find the workflow `Publish Python 🐍 distribution 📦 to PyPI` in the Actions tab.
+    - The job `Publish Python 🐍 distribution 📦 to PyPI` should wait for an approval by a repository admin.

+### Follow up

 - [ ] Set a calendar event or reminder for 30 days in the future to remove the previous repository owner from PyPI project (if applicable)